MayaKusumakar/Anagrams/README.md

 # Anagrams
 ## Problem
-Write a program that checks if two strings are anagrams.
+This program checks if two strings are anagrams.

 A string is an anagram of another string if the letters in the first string can be rearranged to form the second string.
-For example, army and Mary are anagrams because the letters in army can be rearranged to form Mary.
+  - For example, army and Mary are anagrams because the letters in army can be rearranged to form Mary.

 ## Specifications
-Your check if two strings are anagrams should be case-insensitive
+  - Checking if two strings are anagrams is case-insensitive
-Ex: MARY and army are anagrams
+    - Ex: MARY and army are anagrams
-The user will only enter words and not phrases
+  - The user will only enter words and not phrases
-No input string will be longer than 20 characters These 20 characters are not accounting for the null character you will need at the end of your string
+  - No input string will be longer than 20 characters
+    - These 20 characters are not accounting for the null character

 ## Assumptions
 Input will always be valid

 ## Valid Input
-Word 1: A sequence of alphabetical characters without any whitespace in the middle that is no more than 20 characters long.
+  - Word 1: A sequence of alphabetical characters without any whitespace in the middle that is no more than 20 characters long.
-Word 2: A sequence of alphabetical characters without any whitespace in the middle that is no more than 20 characters long.
+  - Word 2: A sequence of alphabetical characters without any whitespace in the middle that is no more than 20 characters long.

 ## Requirements
-You must use have at least 2 functions in your program
+Must have at least 2 functions in your program

 ## Restrictions
 No global variables may be used